andrevo/covid19-ntnu/README.md

 # covid19-ntnu

 Active control code lies in the folders "System Identification" and "Control".
 MPC, Model Fitting and Simulink Models folders contain legacy code.
+Further cleanup of the codebase will happen soon.

 The MATLAB code for numerical optimization depends on the open-source toolbox CasADi, which can be interfaced through MATLAB, but also OCTAVE and Python.
 See https://web.casadi.org/get/ for install instructions.